Donald Trump Jr. Responds To New Zealand Massacre By Attacking The Media

 — AJ+ (@ajplus) March 15, 2019

-Social media companies have already taken action to remove video of the attack.
+Social media companies have already taken action to remove the video of the attack.
 As Fox News reported, Twitter said that it had taken down the account of the alleged perpetrator and was working to remove videos of the attack.
-Facebook also issued a statement offering condolences to the families of those killed and noting that it had removed the livestream video posted by the attacker.
+Facebook also issued a statement offering condolences to the families of those killed and noted that it had removed the live stream video posted by the attacker.